 Q. What are the reporting requirements for the grant?

-- Write an article and submit it to a local newspaper or other media outlet or post it to the library’s social media
+- Write a letter to a local newspaper or other media outlet or post it to the library’s social media

 - Create a video and post it to the library’s YouTube, Facebook, or other social media account

 - Write and send a letter or email to a state legislator or other elected official about the conversation